ks961/strict-env/README.md

 Therefore, if you have made changes to your .env file, you need to manually delete 'strict-env.d.ts' to force a re-parse of the environment variables.

+Also, Please remember to include the 'strict-env.d.ts' file name in your '.ignore' files, such as '.gitignore'.